|

 detected less than one milligram of cocaine in a miniature sealed

 inside a drawer in a motel room.
-In his off-duty time, Officer Gorro
+In his off-duty time, PSD Gorro

 enjoyed just being a dog.
-Playing with his partner, fetching and
+Playing with his handler, fetching and

 swimming were his favorite activities.

-The best attribute of Officer Gorro was his loyalty to
+The best attribute of PSD Gorro was his loyalty to

 his partner.
 This attribute showed the time when Officer Jensen had